Number of falls: Number of falls: 2 natural falls, one small drop over a man-made dam.

 Size/Types: Lower Falls is roughly 44 ft and Upper Falls seems to be less than 20 ft tall.
 Both are irregular in shape with many drops, including some cave formations.
 Upper falls is often divided in two side-by side drops by a rock outcropping in the face.
 The dam, which maintains the pond at the western end of the park, is a uniform 2 ft drop over a u-shaped crest.

-Best time to: Spring thaw and after heavy rain.
+Best time to visit: Spring thaw and after heavy rain.

 Flow: Low.
 Mostly dry in summer.